How to Advertise on Fort Myers Radio

 Promotional campaigns require delivering a message to as many target consumers as possible during a shorter timeframe.

-Here is a sample reach and frequency report for a 52-week branding campaign on Fort Myers radio for a local daycare.
-The branding objective is to compel working parents of young children to believe that Teddy Bear Daycare is the safest place to leave their kids.
+Here is a sample reach and frequency report for a 52-week branding campaign on Fort Myers radio for a local credit union in Collier County.
+The branding objective is to compel homebuyers to believe that the advertiser has the lowest mortgages rates in Southwest Florida.

 Step 5: Create an Effective Radio Commercial for Fort Myers Radio

-The number one job of any radio commercial on Southwest Florida radio is to break-through and be heard.
+The number one job of any radio commercial on Fort Myers radio is to break through and be heard.
 If it is not heard, then it can’t be remembered.
 If it is not remembered, then it can’t be acted upon.

 Breaking through and commanding a listener’s attention is a function of a commercial’s creative content.